 Our junior learners range in age from 6 to 11 years.
 Our classes are kept small in order to facilitate as much face-to-face teaching time as possible.
 We run two streams within the Junior Department, the Skills for Learning Stream and the Functional Academic Stream.
 This allows us to offer each child an environment which is most conducive to their immediate needs and to allow them to develop in a supported and positive way; movement between these two streams is fluid, depending on the requirements of each child.

 Therapy plays a vital role in the overall progress of our children.
-The Junior Therapy Team includes a part time Educational Psychologist, two Speech and Language Therapists, an Occupational Therapist and a School Counsellor.
-Therapies take place in both small class groups and individual sessions.
-In the small class groups attention is given to, amongst other aspects, developing positive age appropriate personal social skills, perceptual skills, vocabulary and motor skills.
-Individual therapy sessions are tailored specifically for each child depending on their individual assessments.
+The Junior Therapy Team includes a Speech and Language Therapist who sees the children twice a week in small groups, as well as an Occupational Therapy Assistant who engages the children in group brain gym sessions and gross motor sessions.
+In these small class groups attention is given to, amongst other aspects, developing positive age appropriate personal social skills, perceptual skills, vocabulary, and motor skills.

-Our junior learners participate in two subject orientated outings per term.
-One outing is based on the theme that has been covered in the term and the other is a shopping outing where we go to our neighbouring stores to reinforce the social skills we have learned.
-Some of the skills reinforced on our outings include, money handling skills, greetings, appropriate social behaviour and skills of independence.
+Our junior learners participate in one subject orientated outing per term.
+The outing will either be based on the theme covered during the term or a shopping outing where we go to our neighbouring stores to reinforce the social skills we have learned.
+Some of the skills reinforced on our outings include money handling skills, greetings, appropriate social behaviour and skills of independence.
 We also enjoy one or two mornings a term at the Northgate Ice Rink where our children either brave learning to ice-skate independently or enjoy being pushed around the ice on chairs.
 Outings are a tremendous highlight in our phase and great fun is always had by all!